 But even if you truly edit the correct piece of code, you're not out of the woods yet, because you may test your changes on a different one.
 For example, you're editing a local script, but running it on a server and wondering why your changes aren't there.

 If the code doesn't change after first few tries, make sure you're REALLY editing what you think.
-Because you can lose a lot of time because of such a silly reason.
+You can lose a lot of time because of such silly reason.
 I didn't make up any of those scenarios, all of that happened to me.
 The only commiseration is I gained quite a lot of experience, as described before, to quickly realize the situation.

-I'm really fine how DataStores (DS) work on the server, but on the client... not so much.
-Probably because there are much more DS on frontend, as I considered every endpoint as a separate DS.
+I'm really fine how Services work on the server, but on the client... not so much.
+Probably because there are much more services on frontend, as I considered every endpoint as a separate service.

-I decided to look at DS as a SOAP web service, that has functions.
+I decided to look at services as a SOAP web service, that has functions.
 An adaptor between an API as a whole, and the module or even the app.

 I needed to deal with failed calls (like temporary absence of mobile data), so it required some sort of queue (more like a stack).